aginity/Documentation-for-Using-Aginity-Catalog-Packages/README.md

 # How to Import Queries Packages into Aginity Pro or Team

-1. To import download a zip of a platforms aginitypkg files from the Github repository.
+1. First download a zip file of a platforms aginitypkg files from a Github repository.
 Do this by downloading the Zip file of the repository of the platform as shown below.

 ![File Import Image!](/images/HowtoDownload.png "Download Package")